gbv/coli-conc.gbv.de/en/services/index.md

 - [Wikidata Mappings]({{ "/concordances/wikidata/" | url }})

-  Collected mappings between Wikidata and other systems.
+  Collection of mappings between Wikidata and other systems.
 Data extracted from Wikidata.

 - [GND Mappings]({{ "/concordances/gnd/" | url }})

-  Collected mappings between the Integrated Authority File (GND) and other systems.
+  Collection of mappings between the Integrated Authority File (GND) with other systems.
 Work in progress.

 We have unified the access to sources that offer JSKOS data via registries.
 For more information, see [Data Sources and Registries]({{ "/registry/" | url }}).